peterpeterparker/daviddalbusco.com/src/blog/building-a-trails-section-with-maps.md

 #### Commercial providers

 Ultimately I opened up to the idea of using a third-party cloud provider, [MapTiler](https://www.maptiler.com/) (was pleased to learn they're also based in Switzerland, at least part of it, it seems) and [Carto](https://carto.com) looked like solid options.
 Both work as a drop-in source for Leaflet or MapLibre, and have a free tier.
-MapTiler even ships an "Outdoor" style with trails, contour lines, and hillshading built in, exactly the Strava/Wikiloc look I had in mind.
+MapTiler even ships an "Outdoor" style with trails built in, exactly the look I had in mind.

 The catch is that free tiers come with quotas, though generous enough for a website like mine.
 Carto even seems to have an unlimited free tier, but to be honest with you, their tagline "The Agentic GIS Platform" just ruled them out.

 There is also [Mapbox](https://www.mapbox.com/), which felt too commercial and [Google Maps API](https://mapsplatform.google.com/lp/maps-apis/) was not even an option.

-While browsing further, I noticed at some point that Wikiloc actually displayed an "Apple" footer in their maps.
-I told myself: wait, Apple is also an option?
+While browsing further, I noticed that Wikiloc actually displayed an "Apple" footer in their maps.
+I told myself: wait, Apple is also a map provider?

+### What I picked

-Turns out it was.
-Apple has its own closed map renderer, exposed as a JS library (the loader itself is open source), and they'd just released a [newest version](https://webkit.org/blog/18027/discover-mapkit-js-6-rebuilt-for-todays-web-developer/).
+I ended up going with the last option.
+Apple has its own closed map renderer, exposed as a JS library for the web, and they'd just released a [newest version](https://webkit.org/blog/18027/discover-mapkit-js-6-rebuilt-for-todays-web-developer/).
 If you already have an Apple Developer Program membership ($99/year), it's "free" to use, with a daily quota of 250,000 map views and 25,000 service calls.

-### What I picked

-I ended up going with the last option, Apple.
-I already have a developer membership, since I publish a few app updates to their store each year, and it always felt like a bit of a scam to pay for it every year as it does not seem worth the money.
+That's my case, since I publish a few app updates to their store each year, and it always felt like a bit of a scam to pay for it every year as it does not seem worth the money.
 So I figured, why not get some value back out of it by actually using it for something.
 Plus, their free tier should easily cover the little traffic of my website.

 ---

 ## Building it

-Here's how I actually wired it into the Trails page.
+Here's how I actually wired it into the [Trails](/trails) page.

 ### Getting started

 To show anything on a map, you need points.
 In my case, those come from parsing the GPX data of each trail.
 I'll skip that part here for brevity, but each point ends up looking like this: a coordinate (latitude and longitude) and a unique id.

-The id is optional but useful when you want to manipulate the points on the UI side, for example when hovering a point on the map.

 ```typescript
 interface MapGpxPoint {